Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * We are exchanging information with the robot admin
 * The packet was received by the bot manager.
 * We are waiting for the order to create the portal.
+* The order to build the portal was given
 #